FollowTheProcess/pytoil/docs/commands/project.md

     If you don't know what conda is: as a general rule, you'll want to use virtualenv on most python projects (particularly packages i.e. things that can be pip installed).
 If you do a lot of work with data (think pandas, numpy, scikit-learn) you'll probably want to use conda as a lot of python data tools include native C libraries which require compiling, and conda makes this happen seamlessly :nerd_face:

-All you have to do is specify which virtual enviroment to create, using the `--venv/-v` option flag.
-You can choose from `virtualenv`, `conda`, or `none` which is the default.
+All you have to do is specify which virtual environment to create, using the `--venv/-v` option flag.
+You can choose from `virtualenv` or `conda`.
+The default is `None`.

 <div class="termy">